EltonGuardado/EltonGuardado/README.md

 ## Hi there 👋
+I’m currently learning python and working on passing my GCA!
+You can reach me: elton.guardado@gmail.com

 <!--
 **EltonGuardado/EltonGuardado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.